rgriff23/rgriff23.github.io/_posts/2017-05-11-primate-phylogeny-ggtree.md

 <img src="/assets/Rfigs/post_2017-05_ggtree_clades4-1.png" title="plot of chunk post_2017-05_ggtree_clades4" alt="plot of chunk post_2017-05_ggtree_clades4" style="display: block; margin: auto;" />

 (In case you are wondering, that is my winning Blue Version team from the early 2000s)

+In general, `inset` accepts a list of `ggplot` graphic objects (they need not be the same type of object) and adds them to a `ggtree` plot.
+You can add any `ggplot` object you wish to your plot using this function.
+We will see several more uses of `inset` below.

 ### Annotating tips with comparative data